 Pulsant is promising to achieve Net Zero by 2050, and earlier, if possible.
 We are already taking action to halve our emissions by 2030 and are connecting with our partners, suppliers, and our people to support this pledge.

 I’ve been really pleased at the positive response from our people at Pulsant who are already coming up with creative ways to achieve this goal.
 There are a lot of different ways to measure emissions and move towards Net Zero.
 After closely evaluating the available frameworks, we have chosen the Science Based Targets initiatives’ (SBTi) Net Zero Standard which covers all emissions.
 We believe this offers the most robust and credible approach while also setting us a tough but achievable challenge as a business.

 Our first target is to halve emissions against 2019 levels by 2030, before driving them down to less than 10 percent, or as close to zero, as possible.
-If some processes prove impossible to decarbonise completely then we will use offsetting schemes to make up the difference.
+If some processes prove impossible to decarbonise completely then we will use carbon removal schemes to make up the difference.

 We have already worked with a third party to validate reporting methodology for Scope 1 and 2 emissions – covering company facilities, vehicles and purchased energy.
 We are still maturing the methodologies to measure our material Scope 3 emissions – indirect upstream and downstream emissions – which are the result of our business activities but are beyond our direct control.
 This would include carbon released as a result of services we buy or use, how our waste is dealt with, and how we deal with and dispose of end-of-life equipment.

 While we are working hard to cut data centre power use and other emissions, we are committed to maintain our use of 100% renewable energy, and we support low-carbon sustainable development projects to offset our direct impact, we also recognise that this is not a journey we can make on our own.